 |Social, emotional, and behavioral health & access to care||Behavioral Health and Homelessness in San Francisco initiative to improve system coordination, enhance access to treatment, and increase community engagement|

-Benefits to the community in 2019
+Benefits to the community so far

 Our community benefit valuation is the total net cost of charity care, undercompensated medical care, professional education, and research minus the cost of any reimbursement, philanthropic support, or supplemental funding.

 In the table below, physician costs represent the cost to the hospital of retaining subspecialists who provide care to uninsured/underinsured patients.
 Other categories capture the underfunded overhead for programs that are otherwise funded by grants or contracts.
 These grants and contracts provide critical staff that the hospital would otherwise have to support, but do not fully cover the costs of delivering these services.
 UCSF Health's policy and methods for calculating these figures are available upon request.

 |Cost in excess of reimbursement for public coverage programs||$944,376,000|

 |Support provided for academic and teaching programs||$167,269,000|